zhengjunyao-work/arc24/docs/modeling/Iteration_31_train_submission_models.md

 should not be affected because I merge the models, so the problem must be on fine-tuning.
 And the problem has been manifested only on LoRA with 128 rank, which demands more memory.

+I have run the notebook on 10 validation samples and there is no sign of problems: [notebook](https://www.kaggle.com/code/ironbar/single-task-test-time-fine-tuning-for-arc24?scriptVersionId=199978929)

+Maybe doing first the trainings with smaller datasets can alleviate the problem: [notebook](https://www.kaggle.com/code/ironbar/single-task-test-time-fine-tuning-for-arc24?scriptVersionId=199994827)

 ## Results

 [Wandb dashboard](https://wandb.ai/guillermobarbadillo/20240925_submission_models?nw=nwuserguillermobarbadillo)